facebook/docusaurus/website/docs/installation.md

 ### Project structure rundown {#project-structure-rundown}

 - `/blog/` - Contains the blog Markdown files.
-You can delete the directory if you do not want/need a blog.
+You can delete the directory if you've disabled the blog plugin, or you can change its name after setting the `path` option.
 More details can be found in the [blog guide](blog.mdx)
 - `/docs/` - Contains the Markdown files for the docs.
 Customize the order of the docs sidebar in `sidebars.js`.
+You can delete the directory if you've disabled the docs plugin, or you can change its name after setting the `path` option.
 More details can be found in the [docs guide](./guides/docs/docs-markdown-features.mdx)
 - `/src/` - Non-documentation files like pages or custom React components.
-You don't have to strictly put your non-documentation files in here but putting them under a centralized directory makes it easier to specify in case you need to do some sort of linting/processing
+You don't have to strictly put your non-documentation files here, but putting them under a centralized directory makes it easier to specify in case you need to do some sort of linting/processing
-  - `/src/pages` - Any files within this directory will be converted into a website page.
+  - `/src/pages` - Any JSX/TSX/MDX file within this directory will be converted into a website page.
 More details can be found in the [pages guide](guides/creating-pages.md)
 - `/static/` - Static directory.
 Any contents inside here will be copied into the root of the final `build` directory
 - `/docusaurus.config.js` - A config file containing the site configuration.
 This is the equivalent of `siteConfig.js` in Docusaurus v1
 - `/package.json` - A Docusaurus website is a React app.
 You can install and use any npm packages you like in them